Gran Turismo (series): History

 Yamauchi said the PS4 was much easier to develop for.
 Gran Turismo Sport was then released for the console in 2017.
 The sim was the first in the series to focus on online-only racing, meaning it has no single-player mode.
 It also did not include a career mode, and thus, the idea of "car ownership".
 The sim received post-release content at no charge, including cars and tracks, along with offline events, as well as bug fixes.
 The most recent sim in the series, Gran Turismo 7, was revealed at the PS5 Future of Gaming event in 2020.
 The title was developed for PlayStation 4 and PlayStation 5, and was released in 2022.
 The sim brought back the series' usual career mode.

+As of 2026, Gran Turismo is the PS exclusive series and no plan for PC version.